-The Polestar brand is already firmly established internationally through the sale of Polestar-branded Volvos.
-Volvo will also benefit from the sale of aftermarket Polestar performance optimisation kits for existing Volvos.
+The brand is already firmly established internationally through the sale of specially badged Volvos.
+Volvo will also benefit from the sale of aftermarket performance optimisation kits for existing Volvos.

 No financial details of the deal have been disclosed.
 Existing Polestar Performance employees will become Volvo employees.

-The Polestar racing team, which includes involvement in Garry Rogers Motorsport in V8 Supercars, is not included in the purchase, and will remain under the control of Christian Dahl, the former owner of Polestar, and will be renamed.
-The Polestar brand will continue to work alongside Christian Dahl.
+The racing teams, which includes involvement in Garry Rogers Motorsport in V8 Supercars, is not included in the purchase, and will remain under the control of Christian Dahl, the former brand owner, and will be renamed Cyan Racing.
+The brand will continue to work alongside Christian Dahl.